bayeslife/testistic-repository/README.md

 - producing and getting Projects,TestRuns,ProjectTestRun
 - create a Consumer

+## Configuration

+The kafka endpoint (host and port) can be provided
+- directly to the Repository constructor
+- through the KAFKASERVICE environment variable
+- or otherwise a default

 ## Thoughts
 The UI needs to query for a batch of test results for each Epic.
 The query group can be the userid for the user who is doing the querying.